a-maumau/cmd_scheduler/README.md

 ```

 # Commands
-if you run the script, you can use some commands to control the queue
+if you run this script, you can use some commands to control the queue

 @list        : shows the list of job in queue.
 @del=job_num : delete the job witch has a job number of "job_num"